fedi-e2ee/public-key-directory-specification/Specification.md

 If one is enrolled for a given instance, an TOTP challenge will be required in order to successfully issue a [BurnDown](#burndown) protocol message, or to rotate or disenroll the TOTP secret.

-Every instance will have one TOTP secret that may be shared across administrators, for the following reasons:
+Every Fediverse instance will have one TOTP secret that may be shared across administrators, for the following reasons:

 1. The Public Key Directory doesn't know which Actor on a given instance is an administrator, and which isn't.
 2. If an attacker gets root access to your instance, if TOTPs were per-Actor, they could just issue protocol messages